rostan-t/refery/README.md

 As you can see, `refery` takes two mandatory parameters:

 - The path to an executable file
-- The path to `YAML` file describing the test suite.
+- The path to a YAML file describing the test suite.
 The content of this file is described in the next section

 ## Writing tests

-Test suites are described in a `YAML` file.
+Test suites are described in a YAML file.
 Each test case is a [YAML mapping](https://yaml.org/spec/1.0/#syntax-collect-map) accepting the following optional keys:

 - `arg`: [YAML sequence](https://yaml.org/spec/1.0/#syntax-collect-seq) containing the arguments passed to the executable
 - `stdin`: String passed a standard output